Nostradamus Predictions 2017: Donald Trump Impeachment And Mexico Border Wall

 The ladder at the wall; the city will repent.”

-Buzzfeed has also found another Nostradamus prediction for 2017 that appears to sum up Donald Trump’s manner of speaking, along with his feelings about women.
+BuzzFeed has also found another Nostradamus prediction for 2017 that appears to sum up Donald Trump’s manner of speaking, along with his feelings about women.
 This Quatrain speaks of a leader who talks with “great fury and rage.”
 It also says to “fire and blood he will consign the entire sex.”

 But besides the rise of Donald Donald, Nostradamus predicted many other things for 2017, as the Latin Post reports.
-For instance, Italy is supposed to have more than its fair share of social unrest, China is meant to be the next great superpower, global warming will worsen, America will be be more chaotic than it has ever been before, and, last but not least, World War III will loom large before us.
+For instance, Italy is supposed to have more than its fair share of social unrest, China is meant to be the next great superpower, global warming will worsen, America will be more chaotic than it has ever been before, and, last but not least, World War III will loom large before us.

 What do you think of the Nostradamus predictions for 2017 and do you think any of them will become a reality?